 Fate/Zero is about war between 7 magi in the event named Holy Grail War, in this war each of the magi summon their own servant(the heroic spirits) and each servant has his/her own class(saber class, archer class, lancer class, etc).
 They all have one goal, to obtain the holy grail, a legendary item capable of granting wishes.
 I will talk more about the story in the enjoyment sector.

-As this is a novel I can't write much about the art, but the picture that was provided in the novel is successful enough to describe the characters or some events that happened in the stories.
+As this is a novel I can't write much about the arts, but the pictures that were provided in the novel is successful enough to describe the characters or some events that happened in the stories.

 For the enjoyment section, I would say that Fate/Zero has high enjoyment value.
 Reading novel can be a little bit tricky because after all the story will be affected by how you imagine the story that was told.
 But with some good ways of storytelling this kind of weakness can be overcome and Urobuchi Gen managed to wrap and tell the story in Fate/Zero really well.
 When you're reading this I could say that you will imagine the scene that happened in here, the character's thought as if you’re watching the anime/manga version of it.
 The story was told in a really detail manner so you can easily imagine the scene that happened in here.